muhahahahe/pomn_music/README.md

 - Node.js version 18+
 - FFMPEG

-If you have a previous version installed, make sure to make a backup of your data folder and dont overwrite the `.env` file. after extracting copy the data folder back in.
+If you have a previous version installed, make sure to make a backup of your data folder and dont overwrite the `.env` file. after extracting copy the data folder back in and make that the `config.json` includes possible new values.

 You can install POMN Music by following these steps: